hs282/hop-calendar/README.md

 CI/CD hasn't been set up yet but will be soon.

 ### LOGIN INFO
 Current dummy data login is student: janedoe@jhu.edu, hellokitty; and instructor: darvish@jhu.edu, computer.
 These fields should be automatically be filled in on the login page to make it easier for instructor grading.
+To log in as Admin, enter abc for both email and password.

 Locally, please run 'node db.js' in the /project/backend/ directory to instantiate PSQL tables as well as dummy data.
 This has already been done on the deploy.